Erkaman/gl-water2d/README.md

 but we aware that this will take quite a while!

 If want to record another simulation after recording a first one, **be sure the clear the cache before you do so!** To do this, go to [chrome://settings/cookies](chrome://settings/cookies) and delete the site data for the demo.
+The entry you should delete is named something like `erkaman.github.io`.
 If you do not do this, the numbering of the frames of the new simulation will not start from zero, and  `gather.py` will not handle this special case for you.

 ## Build